threeal/setup-pnpm-action/README.md

 ## Example Usage

-Here's a basic example of how to use this action to set up the latest version of pnpm in a GitHub Actions workflow:
+Here's a basic example of how to use this action to set up the latest version of standalone pnpm in a GitHub Actions workflow:

 ```yaml
 name: CI